compwron/compwron.github.io/_posts/2018-05-18-workplace-childcare.md

 - **Childcare name:** Little Apron Academy
 - **Started in:** 2012 [Source](https://www.benefitnews.com/news/home-depot-goes-big-with-child-care-center)
 - **Any affects on retention:** ???
-- **Company cost to run:** "the company will use child care tax credits to offset the construction of its day care facility.
+- **Company cost:** "the company will use child care tax credits to offset the construction of its day care facility.
 The credits are available to all businesses that offer state-licensed childcare facilities, and range from 75 to 100 percent of the cost of building and operating a facility, spread over several years."
 [Source](https://www.ajc.com/business/home-depot-chips-for-child-elder-care/4k6IAiYOxrF3kjG8j6NU1L/)
 - **Staff employed:** ???
 - **Capacity of daycare center:** 278 [Source](https://www.benefitnews.com/news/home-depot-goes-big-with-child-care-center)
 - **Waiting list length:** "If the daycare's capacity is reached during sign up, a lottery will determine which children attend the daycare."
 [Source](https://patch.com/georgia/smyrna/daycare-center-coming-to-home-depot-headquarters)